Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 1. **Configuration Sections:**

-   The configuration file should have three sections: `settings`, `data_paths`, and `image_paths`.
+   The configuration file should have three sections: named *settings*, *data_paths*, and *image_paths*.

-2. **`settings` Section:**
+2. **settings Section:**

-   In the `settings` section, specify the constants and simulation parameters (see the section *Simulation Parameters and Configuration File*).
+   In the *settings* section, specify the constants and simulation parameters (see the section *Simulation Parameters and Configuration File*).

-3. **`data_paths` Section:**
+3. **data_paths Section:**

-   In the `data_paths` section of the configuration file, specify the file paths for data storage as follows:
+   In the *data_paths* section of the configuration file, specify the file paths for data storage as follows:

-   - `temperatures_for_emission_models_comparison`: Path to store temperature data used for emission models comparison.
+   - *temperatures_for_emission_models_comparison*: Path to store temperature data used for emission models comparison.
-   - `emitted_radiation_for_emission_models_comparison`: Path to store emitted radiation data used for emission models comparison.
+   - *emitted_radiation_for_emission_models_comparison*: Path to store emitted radiation data used for emission models comparison.
-   - `F_for_emission_models_comparison`: Path to store rate of temperature change used for emission models comparison.
+   - *F_for_emission_models_comparison*: Path to store rate of temperature change used for emission models comparison.
-   - `times_for_evolution_towards_steady_states`: Path to store time data for evolution towards steady states.
+   - *times_for_evolution_towards_steady_states*: Path to store time data for evolution towards steady states.
-   - `temperatures_for_evolution_towards_steady_states`: Path to store temperature data for evolution towards steady states.
+   - *temperatures_for_evolution_towards_steady_states*: Path to store temperature data for evolution towards steady states.
-   - `times`: Path to store time values.
+   - *times*: Path to store time values.
-   - `temperatures`: Path to store temperature values.
+   - *temperatures*: Path to store temperature values.
-   - `frequencies`: Path to store frequency data used for power spectra plots.
+   - *frequencies*: Path to store frequency data used for power spectra plots.
-   - `averaged_PSD`: Path to store averaged power spectral density data.
+   - *averaged_PSD*: Path to store averaged power spectral density data.
-   - `peak_heights_in_PSD`: Path to store peak heights data in power spectral density.
+   - *peak_heights_in_PSD*: Path to store peak heights data in power spectral density.
-   - `times_combinations`: Path to store time data for combinations data.
+   - *times_combinations*: Path to store time data for combinations data.
-   - `temperatures_combinations`: Path to store temperature data for combinations data.
+   - *temperatures_combinations*: Path to store temperature data for combinations data.

-4. **`image_paths` Section:**
+4. **image_paths Section:**

-   In the `image_paths` section of the configuration file, specify paths for storing generated images as follows:
+   In the *image_paths* section of the configuration file, specify paths for storing generated images as follows:

-   - `emission_models_comparison_plots`: Path to save plots for emission models comparison.
+   - *emission_models_comparison_plots*: Path to save plots for emission models comparison.
-   - `temperatures_towards_steady_states_plot`: Path to save the plot showing temperature convergence towards stable solutions.
+   - *temperatures_towards_steady_states_plot*: Path to save the plot showing temperature convergence towards stable solutions.
-   - `power_spectra_plots`: Path to save power spectra plots.
+   - *power_spectra_plots*: Path to save power spectra plots.
-   - `peak_heights_plot`: Path to save the plot displaying peak heights in power spectral density.
+   - *peak_heights_plot*: Path to save the plot displaying peak heights in power spectral density.
-   - `temperature_combinations_plots`: Path to save plots showing temperature evolution for specific noise variance combinations.
+   - *temperature_combinations_plots*: Path to save plots showing temperature evolution for specific noise variance combinations.

 Now you can create a custom configuration file by specifying values for these parameters and paths.

-To run the simulation with your custom configuration file, follow the same steps described in the "Running the Simulation and Plotting Results" section, but replace 'configuration.txt' with the name of your custom configuration file.
+To run the simulation with your custom configuration file, follow the same steps described in the *Running the Simulation and Plotting Results* section, but replace *configuration.txt* with the name of your custom configuration file.

 ### Project Files